Armagedda

 The Final War Approaching (2001)

-The Final War Approaching is not all bad.
 The musicianship is solid enough.
-The drumming shows an understanding of minimalist playing, according to Fenriz, and rarely going overboard with the unnecessary fills and so on.
+The drumming shows an understanding of minimalist playing and rarely goes overboard with unnecessary fills.
 The weaknesses are mostly apparent when the songs slow down.
-The same is true for the guitar playing, as it only comes off as sloppy during the slower parts.
+The same is true for the guitar playing, which only comes off as sloppy during the slower parts.
 When things are moving at a fast tempo, everything sounds as it should.
-If this was a simple demo release, it would actually give a better impression.
-Nevertheless, as a full-length album, it does not measure up.
-They would have done better to work on the material longer, getting rid of useless riffs and also putting more effort into injecting the music with a bit of their own identity instead of trying so hard to pick up where Darkthrone left off.
-The album is decent for what it is, but could have used a lot of improvement.

 (12 Sept.
 2011)